A 501(c)3 charitable nonprofit organization. Tax ID 46-0526292

 Santa Margarita, CA 93453

-In an city where far too many people lack basic human needs, Hope’s Village will be a safe haven where people who are homeless and want to work hard to improve their lives can live in simple tiny homes, put their skills to good use and develop new ones, and contribute to the surrounding community.
-Hope’s Village will be an eco-friendly, self-sustaining community village model for other areas of our community - a viable and novel housing solution for our neighbors who have little or no income.
+In an city where too many people lack basic human needs, Hope’s Village will be a safe haven where people who are homeless and want to work hard to improve their lives can live in simple tiny homes, put their skills to good use, develop new ones, and learn how to contribute to the surrounding community.
+Hope’s Village will be an eco-friendly, self-sustaining community village model for other areas of the county and state to follow - a viable and novel housing solution for our neighbors who have little or no income.

 When we find our site, the villagers and volunteers will work to build 30 more tiny "Cabins on Wheels" using sustainable building methods.
 These cabins will all be licensed through the DMV.
-Imagine a small neighborhood of attractive, tiny homes built from natural and re-used materials; a large common house with a commercial kitchen, office, dining area, bathrooms, and laundry facilities; a large organic garden and a barn/workshop where villagers can develop micro-enterprises.
+Imagine a small neighborhood of attractive tiny homes built from natural and re-used materials; a large common house with a commercial kitchen, office, dining area, bathrooms, and laundry facilities; a large organic garden for produce and flowers, and a barn/workshop where villagers can develop micro-enterprises.
 The villagers will be responsible for maintaining their homes and the village, and our experienced managers will be on site around-the-clock to provide support.

 A village in which everyone participates and is included